muranava/hydra/README.md

-# hydra
+# Hydra

-Tool for work with YouTube subtitles
+Tool for work with YouTube subtitles.
+Sorry, it needs separate indexed database of them.